Bewick's wren: Description

-The Bewick's wren has an average length of 5.1 inches (13 cm) an average weight of 0.3 to 0.4 ounces (8–12 g), and a wingspan of 18 cm.
+Bewick's wren has an average length of 13 cm an average weight of 8–12 g, and a wingspan of 18 cm.
 Its plumage is brown on top and light grey underneath, with a white stripe above each eye.
 Its beak is long, slender, and slightly curved.
 Its most distinctive feature is its long tail with black bars and white corners.
 It moves its tail around frequently, making this feature even more obvious for observers.

 Juveniles look similar to adults, with only a few key differences.
 Their beaks are usually shorter and stockier.
 In addition, their underbelly might feature some faint speckling.
 Males and females are very similar in appearance.

 Vocalizations

 Bewick's wrens, like many wrens, are very vocal.
 Both females and males make short calls while foraging and both use a harsh scolding call when agitated.
 Males also sing in order to attract mates and protect their territory.
 The song is broken into two or three individual parts; one individual male may exhibit up to twenty-two different variations on the song pattern, and may even throw in a little ventriloquism to vary it even further.
 A male wren learns its song from neighboring males, so its song will be different from its father's.